apache/apisix/doc/plugins/traffic-split.md

 ### Custom Release

-Multiple matching rules can be set in `match` (multiple conditions in `vars` are the relationship of `add`, and the relationship between multiple `vars` rules is the relationship of `or`; as long as one of the vars rules passes, it means `match` passed), only one is configured here, and the traffic is divided into 4:2 according to the value of `weight`.
+Multiple matching rules can be set in `match`, multiple expressions in `vars` are in the relationship of `add`, and multiple `vars` rules are in the relationship of `or`; as long as one of the vars rules is passed, then Indicates that `match` passed.

+Example 1: Only one `vars` rule is configured, and multiple expressions in `vars` are in the relationship of `add`.
+According to the value of `weight`, the flow is divided into 4:2.
 Among them, only the `weight` part represents the proportion of upstream on the route.
 When `match` fails to match, all traffic will only hit upstream on the route.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '